rwblokzijl/Msc-thesis-EuroToken/thesis.md

     to arbitrary size, handle off-line transactions, and remain price-stable and guaranteed in value by the Central Bank.

-    The EuroToken system is a peer-to-peer blockchain system that store every wallets history on the users personal device.
+    The EuroToken system is a Peer-to-Peer blockchain system that store every wallets history on the users personal device.
 This allows basic transactions without an online connection.
 Double-spend prevention is handled by a set of centralised nodes that periodically verify the transactions of a given user